centralnicgroup-opensource/rtldev-middleware-python-sdk/docs/developmentguide.rst

 Have an eye on the generated :ref:`api`.

-If you want to generate it from scratch out of the sources, please use composer together with our project as follows:
+If you want to generate it from scratch out of the sources, please use the below script:

 .. code-block:: bash

     ./scripts/generatedocs.sh

 The generated files are then available in subfolder "docs/_build/html".
 Commit and push the changes.

 Update Changelog
 ----------------